 To meet this objective, ASTRO launched Target Safely in 2010.
 The plan focuses ASTRO’s resources on improving patient safety and reducing the chances of medical errors during radiation therapy treatments.
 Since the plan was established, ASTRO has made great strides in its Target Safely goals.
 The key elements of Target Safely include the following:

-- Supporting the development of a national medical error reporting system and a patient safety database for radiation oncology.
+- Supporting the development of RO-ILS a national medical error reporting system that is a patient safety database for radiation oncology.

-- Strengthening radiation oncology practice accreditation with more robust and meaningful measures.
+- Designing the Accreditation Program for Excellence (APEx) This program has robust and meaningful measures.
 ASTRO encourages all radiation oncology practices to participate.

 - Providing cancer survivors, patient support groups and other medical organizations with a list of questions patients should ask physicians and cancer centers when considering radiation therapy as a treatment for their disease.

 - Incorporating quality and safety educational content into ASTRO meetings to ensure attendees have the resources necessary to provide safe and effective patient care.